Frequently Asked QuestionsQ: What is mentoring and coaching?

 Q: Why should I have a mentor or a coach?

-Mentoring and coaching programs encourage behaviors that will ensure academic success, self-discovery and development of skills for success in the university setting.
+Mentoring and coaching programs encourage strategies that will ensure academic success, self-discovery and development of skills for success in the university setting.

 - Academic coaching creates a relationship between a coach and student for the purpose of fostering success skills in an educational environment.
 It is an individualized process that facilitates goal clarification and achievement.